ItsRickyBoi/catch_da_pog/README.md

-Thanks to my friend for providing his face for the meme
+Thanks to my friend for the picture, all of memes